Russ-Holloway/CoPA-Analytics/chatbot-analytics-azure-deploy/README.md

 2. **Fill in the deployment form:**
    - **Force Code**: Your police force identifier (e.g., "btp", "met", "gmp")
    - **Administrator Email**: Email for reports and notifications
-   - **Cosmos DB Details**: Connection string and database information from your existing College of Policing - Policing Assistant deployment
+   - **Cosmos DB Details**: Connection string and database information from your existing CoPPA deployment
    - **Email Configuration**: SMTP settings for automated reports

 3. **Review and Deploy**: The deployment typically takes 5-10 minutes